-- Prof. Gross, Hardy.
-Max Planck Institute of Microstructure Physics (Germany).
+- Prof. Gross, Hardy. (former boss) Max Planck Institute of Microstructure Physics (Germany).

 - Prof. Marques, M.A.L.
 (PhD advisor) Martin-Luther-Universität Halle-Wittenberg (Germany) tddft.org.

 - Prof. Matsushita, Yu-ichiro.
-The University of Tokyo.
-Oshiyama group.
+Tokyo Institute of Technology (link in Japanese).
 (Japan).

 - Prof. Salamat, Ash.
-University of Nevada, Las Vegas.
+University of Nevada, Las Vegas (USA)